-The Tuberculosis (TB) Clinic at Public Health works to prevent and control the spread of tuberculosis in El Paso County through testing and education.
+The Tuberculosis (TB) Clinic at Public Health works to prevent and control the spread of tuberculosis in El Paso County through targeted testing and education.
 We provide accurate information about tuberculosis in addition to the following services:

 Tuberculosis (TB) is a disease caused by a bacterium called Mycobacterium tuberculosis.
 The bacteria usually attack the lungs, but TB bacteria can attack any part of the body such as the kidney, spine, and brain.
 If not treated properly, TB disease can be fatal.
 TB disease was once the leading cause of death in the United States.